uber-web/ocular/modules/gatsby-theme-ocular/README.md

-# ocular-gatsby
+# gatsby-theme-ocular

-This is an experimental early partial port of ocular to gatsby.
+This is the ocular documentation generator for the vis.gl frameworks, packaged as a gatsby theme

+Please visit the [ocular website](https://uber-web.github.io/ocular/) for more information.